 Treating a hearing loss earlier means that replaced sound is easier to get used to.

 Hearing loss that remains untreated may progress at a faster rate than hearing loss that has been properly diagnosed and rehabilitated, due to the lack of stimulation to certain parts of the nerve in the cochlear.

 Hearing loss changes the way the brain understands speech, for example, long term hearing loss that is untreated affects your word recognition skills.

 There is evidence that long term hearing loss that remains untreated has an impact on memory and thinking skills.

 All Pages Form

 It is important to diagnose the reason for a hearing loss, because:

-- Some hearing losses may be indicators of more serious underlying conditions that may need to receive immediate attention.
+Some hearing losses may be indicators of more serious underlying conditions that require immediate attention.